Music Appreciation that comes straight to your inbox!

 You can listen during breakfast or lunch, during chores, or perhaps during some quiet drawing time.
 However you want to implement it, your daily Sound Bites will be ready when you are.

-- Students will naturally see that music is for everyone, thanks to the inclusion of videos depicting musical performances by men and women from all over the world, with different skin tones and nationalities.
+• Students will naturally see that music is for everyone, thanks to the inclusion of videos depicting musical performances by people from all over the world, with different skin tones and nationalities.

 Better than a collection of CDs, Sound Bites takes full advantage of the interconnectedness that music offers by bringing video into the mix.
 In this collection your children will get to see instruments being played by skilled musicians, get to observe different sized groupings of players, and various types of singers.
 The variety of settings in these videos are stunning, and include some of the most gorgeous opera houses and concert halls around the world.
 Many of the videos include beautiful art, or scenes from nature.
 In some cases the videos show authentic instruments from the musical era in a way that we rarely get to see today.
 Some of the music is presented as part of an opera, or in period costume, or includes other historical details or creative items.
 The video element allows this program to create a much fuller form of music appreciation than simply listening.
 Instead, you get to see, experience, and become aware of musical performance and presentation in a wide variety of beautiful and inspiring ways!